aquilesC/static_website_builder/README.md

 The code is released under BSD 3 Clause License.
 See LICENSE for more information.
 You are free to use and re-distribute, provided that you acknowledge my work.
 Seems fair enough.

 Of course, if you are trying to learn from the program, or building on it, don't hesitate to reach out at **aqui.carattino@gmail.com**
+The code is released under BSD 3 Clause License.
+See LICENSE for more information.
+You are free to use and re-distribute, provided that you aknowledge my work.
+Seems fair enough.